kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lab_Using_Set_Operators.md

     d.Location AS Location,
     'Internal' AS ContactCategory
 FROM Employees e
-INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
+INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1
   AND e.WorkEmail IS NOT NULL
   AND d.IsActive = 1